Atlanta freeway revolts: 2010 plan for I-675

 In 2010 a freeway to link GA-400 at Lindbergh with I-675 at the southeast Perimeter, again appeared on GDOT's list of potential projects, this time in the form whereby the intown portion would be in a 14.6-mile-long, 41-foot-wide tunnel.
+The Reason Foundation had first advocated for such a tunnel in 2006, proposing that it would be paid as part of larger plan to reduce congestion via tolls.
 Rep. Pat Gardner held a meeting at Rock Springs Church in Morningside on January 4, 2010 with GDOT and Atlanta Regional Commission (ARC) leaders, Mayor Kasim Reed, city councilmembers and assemblypersons.
 ARC Chairman Tad Leithead, while still wishing to study the proposal, noted preliminary evidence of a funding gap, very high ($8) tolls and a shortfall in traffic lanes, making it appear that the project "doesn't make any sense".
 This elicited cheers from the audience.
 Mayor Reed expressed his total opposition to the tunnel.

-The Reason Foundation has also advocated for such a tunnel paid as part of larger plan to reduce congestion via tolls.
+As of August 2022, this proposal is not on GDOT's Major Mobility Investment Project list.